 Growing Region: Annuals: zones 2 to 10.

-If starting indoors then do so about 7 or 8 weeks in advance.
-The phlox seeds should take one to three weeks to germinate in the dark at 12 to 18 degrees Centigrade.
-Transplant the Phlox plant seedlings into the garden with a spacing of 10 cm (small) to 45 cm (spreading varieties) apart.
+If starting Phlox seedlings indoors, then do so about 7 or 8 weeks in advance.
+The phlox seeds should take one to three weeks to germinate in the dark at 12 to 18 degrees Centigrade (54 to 65°F).